EirEoin/Graphic-Designer/README.md

 ##  Clients Page

 Idea 🧠
-* Sketchy Designs has a page on the website you can visit called 'clients' and there you can view all the collaborations from the past and even ones to look forward to in the future
+* Sketchy Designs has a page on the website you can visit called 'clients' and there you can view all the collaborations from the past and even ones to look forward to in the future.
+I wanted to make sure this was working right.

 Test 🥽
 * To test the Clients page, I navigated to the page and checked if all past and upcoming collaborations were displayed correctly.
 I also checked if the page was responsive and user-friendly on different devices.